timov/opensem-api/README.md

 # opensem-api
 API for the Opensem project

-This API consists of a couple of endpoints.
+This API consists of a couple of endpoints that run different text analysis.
 The POST requests should have a "text" parameter in the body representing the text we want to analyse.
 The API runs on port 8080 on your localhost.
 This can be changed in the gulpfile.

 ## The endpoints:

+1. Opensem(/api/opensem)
+- This is the main endpoint which does all analisys in one.
-1. DbPedia(/api/dbpedia)
+2. DbPedia(/api/dbpedia)
-2. CoreNLP(/api/corenlp)
+3. CoreNLP(/api/corenlp)
 You need to have CoreNLP running locally in order for this to work.
 The simplest and fastest way is using docker:
  ```
   docker run -p 9000:9000 --name coreNLP --rm -i -t motiz88/corenlp
   ```
-3. Sentiment(/api/sentiment)
+4. Sentiment(/api/sentiment)
-4. WordNet(/api/wordnet)
+5. WordNet(/api/wordnet)

 ## Used npm libraries: